roberthallds/PersonalProjects/README.md

 # PersonalProjects
-An aggregative repository for all personal projects I've done
+An aggregative repository for some of the personal projects I've done.